-Double click the preset on the timeline.
-Then drag your videos to each "Drop Zone" to make a split screen video.
-Here you can drag the slider below the box to adjust the starting timing of each video subclip.
-You can also tick the "Apply border" option to make the division visible, and then choose the border color to further customize your split screen video.
+You can also tick the "border" option to make the division visible, and then choose the border color to further customize your split screen video.

 4 Edit Audio [Optional]

-Once you have dropped the video clips to the Drop Zone and play it in the Preview window, you may hear all the audios from the video clips.
+If you play the split screen video in the Preview window, you may hear all the audios from the video clips.
 In this case, you can mute the audio in the clip by clicking the Volume icon.
 You can mute one of them or mute them all and then add a new background audio to this split screen video.

 5 Save the split screen video

 Filmora provides various options for you to save the split screen video.
-After finishing the project, hit "Export" and save the split video to different formats, upload to YouTube or burn to DVD.
+After finishing the project, hit "Export" and save the split video to different formats, upload to YouTube/Vimeo or burn to DVD.

-Part 2: How to Create Split Screen Video with Video Overlays
+Part 2: How to Create Split Screen Video without Split Screen Effects

-Besides the built-in split screen feature which provides several split screen presets in previous Filmora8 versions, you can also place all your video clips in the position you like to create a split-screen style like video in Filmora9.
+Besides the built-in split screen feature which provides several split screen presets, you can also place all your video clips in the position you like to create a split-screen style like video in Filmora.
 In this tutorial, I will show you how to make a split screen video by overlaying videos.